twilight0w02/Python-Keylogger/README.md

 ```
 ## DISCLAIMER

 **I am not responsible for any of your actions.
-This GitHub repository is made for educational purposes only!**
+This script is made for educational purposes to understand malware and keyloggers!**